 The construction & designing of the New GST Return Filing System has been done by the Government with the intent of easing up Compliance.

-Although, it is speculated that the New GST Return System may not ease the compliance as such due to the increase in steps in the process, increase demand for accuracy & various other reasons.
+Although, it is speculated that the New GST Return System may not ease the compliance as much due to the increase in steps in the process, increase demand for accuracy & various other reasons.

 Under the New Returns Businesses with an annual aggregate turnover of up to Rs.
 5 Crores shall be considered Small Business, unlike the current Return Filing system where the limit is Rs.
 1.5 Crores.

 A Total of three Forms are introduced in the New System, namely- GST RET-1 (Normal), GST RET-2 (Sahaj) & GST RET-3 (Sugam).